Public Transport in Helsinki

 Scooters in Helsinki

-It is easy to find scooters in the Helsinki Centre.
-For example, the taxi-hailing app, Bolt, offers also scooters.
+Scooters are easy to find in the Helsinki Centre.
+The taxi-hailing app Bolt also offers scooters.

-There are a few private companies offering scooters in Helsinki just like in other capitals and big cities.
+A few private companies offer scooters in Helsinki, just like in other capitals and big cities.
 We do not recommend driving with them because you take a risk when driving in a strange traffic environment.
 However, if you still think you are a skilled enough scooter driver, you can easily find them in the Helsinki Center.

 It is illegal to drive under the influence of alcohol.
 Scooters have mandatory insurance in case of an accident.
-Please be polite when driving and park them in a way that they do not disturb the other traffic.
+Please be polite when driving and park them so that they do not disturb the other traffic.

 A commuter train in Helsinki